topherCantrell/iot-powerctl/README.md

 # Web-Enabled Power Strip

-Based on [https://www.adafruit.com/product/2935](https://www.adafruit.com/product/2935) and a Raspberry Pi.
+Based on [https://www.adafruit.com/product/2935](https://www.adafruit.com/product/2935) and a Raspberry Pi Zero.

-## Controlling with the Pi
+## Controlling with the Pi Zero

 You must configure the Raspberry Pi on your network for the first use.
 Connect a monitor/keyboard/mouse to find your DHCP address or to configure your wireless connection.
 You might want to change the default